knpuniversity/oauth/knpu/security.rst

 In a client-side environment where the code or token is passed via JavaScript, the OAuth server may just ask you for your hostname or a list of JavaScript origins.
-These function the same way: to prevent JavaScript form any other hostname from using your client id.
+These function the same way: to prevent JavaScript on some other hostname from using your client id.

 The Insecurity of Implicit